 Can Joan de S'aigo

-This is known as the oldest cafe in Palma de Mallorca specializing in ice cream.
-Almond ice cream originated here, with the first 20th Century almond mill / ice cream vat located onsite.
+If you're looking for an opportunity where food, culture and history unite, look no further than Can Joan de S'aigo, the oldest cafe in Palma de Mallorca.
+Specializing in ice cream, locals flock here year round to enjoy this frozen dessert.
+Almond ice cream originated here, and in fact, the first 20th Century almond mill / ice cream vat remains onsite.
 With 300 years of history, Can Joan de s’Aigo became one of the oldest, if not the first, ‘chocolatiers’ in Europe.
+To say the least, this is the place to indulge in sweet and sinful behavior.
 Today, holiday traditions flourish with eating chocolate and ensaïmadas after Midnight Mass on Christmas Eve and ice cream after Corpus Christi Mass.

 Calle Can Sanç, 10